vasyl91/muse-sleep-tracker-and-arduino-light-therapy/README.md

 ## To do

 * This is let's say aplha version, so it's more than likely that many things require improvements.
-* Remove bug that terminates app after pressing `OK, IT'S ON` while bluetooth is already enabled (works when bt is disabled)
+* Remove bug that terminates app after pressing `OK, IT'S ON` while bluetooth is already enabled (works when bt is disabled and occures only on released apk, debug apk works fine)
 * Finish and correct translations (German especially)/typos etc.
 * Update to newest RN version.
 * Clean some mess in CSVGraph.java packages and finish this section.